Support Our Mission

 -Matthew Bretschneider, Artistic Director, Studio Playground

-Inclusivity: We define inclusion as the ability for all members of society to fully participate in programs from which they derive personal and collective value.
-By establishing a classroom environment in which students feel seen and respected by teachers and peers, we seek to create spaces that encourage feelings of safety, bravery, and compassion.
+Classroom Environment: By establishing a classroom environment in which students feel seen and respected by teachers and peers, we seek to create spaces that encourage feelings of safety, bravery, and compassion.
 Please read our EIDA policy for a comprehensive description of our commitment to equity, inclusion, diversity, and accessibility.

 Grant Awards:City of Providence Department of Art Culture & Tourism (ACT), 2025